homeworkc/lazycast/README.md

 This feature is not fully compatible with ``all.sh``.
 If ``all.sh`` has been running since booting, first run ``./removep2p`` before running the scripts.
 (It might be possible to run traditional method and MICE simultaneously if ``all.sh`` launches later than the script of MICE.)
 ## Preparation
-Install NetworkManager, as described in the previous preparation section.
-It is required for MICE.
+Follow the steps in the previous preparation section.
+Note that NetworkManager is required for MICE.
 Install avahi-utils:
 ```
 sudo apt install avahi-utils